ConfusedOnCOFFEE/wekan-cli/README.md

 - Clone the repo
-- `cd wekan-cli/crates/wekan-cli` in the directory
 - Run:
-- - `cargo build -r --features store` and move it where you want ti.
+-- `cargo build -r --features wekan-cli/store` and move it where you want it.
-- - `cargo install --features store` and use it.
+-- `cargo install --features wekan-cli/store` and use it.
+-- `make use` and move it where you want it.

 # ENV VARIABLES